facebook/react-native/ReactWindows/Playground/README.md

 ### The local-cli bundle server is returning an error response.

-If you use Git on Windows and your default settings checkout files with Windows line endings, the node-haste dependency will mistakenly pick up dependencies in the comments sections of JavaScript files.
+If you use Git on Windows and your default settings checkout files with Windows line endings, the `node-haste` dependency will mistakenly pick up dependencies in the comments sections of JavaScript files.
 There is an active pull request on the node haste repository (https://github.com/facebook/node-haste/pull/48) that addresses this issue.
 Until this pull request is merged, and the dependency is updated in the upstream repository, you'll have to make the same changes in .\react-native\node_modules\node-haste\lib\lib\extractRequires.js.

-After you make the edits to the node-haste module, you'll need to re-run the local-cli bundle server with an option to reset the cache.
+After you make the edits to the `node-haste` module, you may need to re-run the local-cli bundle server with an option to reset the cache.
 ```
 node local-cli\cli.js start --reset-cache
 ```

+### The local-cli bundle server takes a long time to crawl the file system and eventually throws a timeout error.

+The `node-haste` module depends on the `graceful-fs` module for crawling the file system when (https://facebook.github.io/watchman/)[Watchman] is not available on the system.
+This is particularly slow on older versions of Node.js, however Node.js v5.7.1 seems to be fast enough.
+If you are unable to upgrade, or are still encountering the timeout error even after upgrading, you can adjust the timeout value `MAX_WAIT_TIME` in .\react-native\node_modules\node-haste\lib\FileWatcher\index.js.